multiview-stitcher/napari-stitcher/docs/installation.md

     2. Scroll down to the "Miniforge" header of the "Downloads" section.
 Click the link to download link for `Miniforge-Windows-x86_64`.
     3. Find the file you downloaded (Miniforge-Windows-x86_64.exe) and double click to execute it.
 Follow the instructions to complete the installation.
     4. Once the installation has completed, you can verify it was correctly installed by searching for the "miniforge prompt" in your Start menu.

+### Opening napari

+=== "MacOS/Linux"
+    1. Open a terminal
+    - Activate the right conda environment: `conda activate napari-stitcher` in the terminal (MacOS) or Miniconda Prompt (Windows)
+    - Start napari by running `napari`
+    - Start the plugin in the menu plugins > napari-stitcher > Stitcher

+=== "Windows"
+    1. Open the Miniconda Prompt (Windows)
+    - Activate the right conda environment: `conda activate napari-stitcher`
+    - Start napari by running `napari`
+    - Start the plugin in the menu plugins > napari-stitcher > Stitcher